 God bound the animals and human beings and God into an unbreakable and sacred relationship with one another, a covenant.
 A covenant is a profound relationship that one cannot take lightly.
 We are in a covenant with God and all the animals and creation.

 The Scriptures tell us that God gave humans “dominion” over the animals and all the earth but that’s been warped and taken out of context.
 If we take a deeper look at what the word “dominion” means, it means nurture, care, love, be a steward of something,.. nursing it to fulfillment.”

 Christians understand that “God’s dominion” is one of loving-kindness.
 The rule of the Lord is one of mercy and compassion and generosity.
 That has to reflect on how we treat the created order.”

-“God’s heart breaks when God’s creation is abuse.”
+“God’s heart breaks when God’s creation is abused.”

 “Christianity’s idea of compassion flows from God’s compassion.
 God has loved us so completely, so profoundly that God has entered in the human condition so that God knows everything of what it means to be a human being personally.
 God knows sorrow.
 God knows grief.
 God knows pain.
 God knows suffering.
 And so God knows compassion.”

 “Human beings are to be the regents of God, God’s representatives, to care for creatures and bring them to their highest potential.
 That’s what we’re supposed to do, not to “dominate” them but to be with them and to be their caretakers and lead them to be all that they were created to be, as we should be all that we were created to be as well.”